RegardsOss/RegardsOss.github.io/_docs/development/regards-developpement-manual.md

 ![](/assets/images/development/frontend-plugin-main.png)

-This React component is connected to the application 'Store', so the plugin can access any loaded datas from the frontend core application.
+This React component is connected to the application 'Store', so the plugin can access any loaded data from the frontend core application.

 The 'build' directory conains the generated plugin in javascript ES5\. this is this files that need to be placed in the 'Plugins' directory of the frontend webapp.